Monitoring Diabetes

 This video explains the 3 treatment targets, why they are important.

-This page explains what blood glucose testing is and why it is required for people with diabetes.
-It covers what the numbers mean, how to control your blood glucose level, and how and when to test your blood glucose.
+This page explains what blood glucose monitoring is and why it is required for people with diabetes.
+It covers what the numbers mean, how to control your blood glucose level, and how and when to check your blood glucose.

-This resource is for people who are about to start or have started using the FreeStyle Libre.
+This resource is for people who are about to start or have started using the FreeStyle Libre 2.
 Please work through the sections within the resource to learn more about the Libre.

-This page explains the HbA1c blood test and how it is useful in monitoring diabetes.
+This page gives information about HbA1c and Time in Range (TIR) and how these are useful in monitoring diabetes.

 Continuous Glucose Monitoring is available for patients in England who fit the criteria defined by NHS England.